 New Tourism Attractions In Kuala Lumpur

-I am sure you have covered most popular touristic spots here for those of you who have been to Kuala Lumpur or KL as it is locally called.
+I am sure you have covered the most popular tourist spots here for those who have been to Kuala Lumpur or KL, as it is locally known.
+But as time passes, more new tourist attractions have come up around KL, and the next time you drop by Kuala Lumpur, you can always visit some of these new places.

-One of the highlights is that the background from one end of the bridge shows the Petronas Twin Towers among some other skyscrapers, making a picture-perfect moment.
+One of the highlights is that the background from one end of the bridge features the Petronas Twin Towers among other skyscrapers, creating a picture-perfect moment.

 Saloma Link Bridge